llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 The physical ``$vl`` and ``$vtype`` registers are implicitly defined by the ``PseudoVSETVLI``, and are implicitly used by the ``PseudoVADD``.
 The VTYPE operand (``209`` in this example) is encoded as per the specification via ``RISCVVType::encodeVTYPE``.

-RISCVInsertVSETVLI performs dataflow analysis to emit as few vsetvlis as possible.
-It will also try to minimize the number of vsetvlis that set VL, i.e. it will emit ``vsetvli x0, x0`` if only VTYPE needs changed but VL doesn't.
+``RISCVInsertVSETVLI`` performs dataflow analysis to emit as few ``vsetvli``\s as possible.
+It will also try to minimize the number of ``vsetvli``\s that set VL, i.e., it will emit ``vsetvli x0, x0`` if only VTYPE needs changed but VL doesn't.

 Pseudo expansion and printing
 =============================

-After scalar register allocation, the ``RISCVExpandPseudoInsts.cpp`` pass expands out the ``PseudoVSETVLI``.
+After scalar register allocation, the ``RISCVExpandPseudoInsts.cpp`` pass expands the ``PseudoVSETVLI`` instructions.

 .. code-block::

    dead $x0 = VSETVLI $x1, 209, implicit-def $vtype, implicit-def $vl
    renamable $v8m2 = PseudoVADD_VV_M2 $v8m2(tied-def 0), $v8m2, $v10m2, $noreg, 5, implicit $vl, implicit $vtype

-Note that the vector pseudo remains as it's needed to encode the register class for the LMUL, so the VL and SEW operands are unused.
+Note that the vector pseudo remains as it's needed to encode the register class for the LMUL.
+Its VL and SEW operands are no longer used.

 ``RISCVAsmPrinter`` will then lower the pseudo instructions into real ``MCInsts``.